 Lates should be tracked by the teacher.
 If a student arrives after 5 minutes of the start of the lesson they are deemed late.
-If a student is late on three occasions the teacher should allocate a detention on Edulink through the in class register.
-Every third late following results in a detention.
-This does not reset during the academic year.
+If a student is late the teacher should allocate a detention on Edulink through the in class register.